nickzhang8000/GoogleSearch/README.md

 http://localhost:5000/swagger/index.html to see the swagger page.

 Frontend:
 npm install  then  npm start, page will automatically open http://localhost:8080/.
+And to test locally I also used the chrome CORS extension to enable the CORS visit otherwise wannings will occur when hitting the localhost API.

 For the Extension question1: